Celestin-Pet/Celestin-Pet/README.md

  ### 👋 Hello, I’m Celestin Peter!
 - 👀 <u>I'm interested in full-stack development, including both front-end and back-end technologies.</u>
-- 🌱 Currently,I'm expanding my knowledge in front-end frameworks like React.js and back-end frameworks like Node.js.&database management systems..
+- 🌱 Currently,I'm expanding my knowledge in front-end frameworks like React.js and back-end frameworks like Node.js
+               &database management  systems..

 - 💞️ I'm actively looking to collaborate on projects that working on **full-stack innovations& solutions**.

 - **< I'm excited about the possibility of collaborating on interesting projects as a full-stack developer../>**